 - Merino Fleece Judging

 The ASA National Young Judges and Paraders Competition is based on the goal of expanding the knowledge and skills foundations of the entrants, helping them as youthful individuals to develop their careers.
 With this in mind, entrants are asked to outline their reasons for placing the animals and justify their positions.
 The task of judging is a subjective one, based on selected production systems and changing market conditions.
 It is important that entrants are able to use their skills and articulate their approach.

 The National Competition is held in a different location each year so as to promote judging, parading and the industry as a whole as widely as possible throughout Australia.
-We are excited to announce that the 2018 Competition will be held in Adelaide at the Royal Adelaide Show in August and September.
+We are excited to announce that the 2021 Competition will be held in Queensland at the Royal Queensland Show (The Ekka), Brisbane from 7 -9 August 2021 .

 promoting the role and significance of Australian Agricultural Shows to the wider community